+2. Inform customers about your services/events to bring them back

-You might be offering a suite of services for your customers at the coffee shop, such as free WiFi, electrical outlets for laptops and a contactless QR code menu at each table for laptops, poetry readings and more, but it’s important to inform them about it at the right place and time.
+You might be offering a suite of services for your customers at the coffee shop, such as free WiFi, electrical outlets for laptops and a contactless QR code menu at each table, poetry readings and more, but it’s important to inform them about it at the right place and time.
 And Eddystone beacons are just pro at it!

 Also, to widen the reach, push a shareable link about the service/event so that they can forward it to friends and family as well.